KasraGhodsi/eyepatch/README.md

 # eyepatch
-Hides away Leetcode's Difficulty and Acceptance Rate columns.
-But will show you those information after you pass a problem right below the "Accepted" text.
+This is a modified version of eyepatch which only hides premium problems on Leetcode, without changing visibility of other fields such as problem difficulty or stats.

 Open Extensions tab in chrome, click "load unpacked extension...", choose the root folder and you're good to go.

-It's also available on chrome store: https://chrome.google.com/webstore/detail/leetcode-eye-patch/jmpkmcogglidbaggbahfidgcpjmeeomn
+Original is available on chrome store: https://chrome.google.com/webstore/detail/leetcode-eye-patch/jmpkmcogglidbaggbahfidgcpjmeeomn

-## Current issue
-solved--Hides away the "Accepted" text when submitting a problem.
-UI too simple.

-Feel free to contribute in any way!